 During the decade of the 1910s, Fred and Myra separated, with him leaving the household and Myra having sole responsibility for their children.
 Myra is shown in the 1920 census was heading her household and working as a private duty nurse.
 The census taker marked her as "widowed" even though Fred was still living.
 In 1930, the 52-year-old Myra lived under the roof of Katherine and Felix Olson in Bellingham, Whatcom County, with her status correctly marked as "divorced" and with her continuing to provide private care nursing.

 Myra married again to Wesley John Levitt (1876-1953), a Canadian native.
 He brought a daughter to the marriage, Effie Louise Mustoe.
-Myra died in Bellingham on April 12, 1941.
+Myra died in a Bellingham hospital on April 12, 1941.
+Her obituary in the Bellingham Herald said she had been a "Blaine resident since the early 1900's."
 [Find-a-Grave] Wesley survived her by a dozen years and passed away, also in Bellingham, on July 7, 1953.

 At some point, Fred also remarried, to Theresa A. Rosin (1881-1967), an emigrant from Germany.
 She brought a son to the marriage, Trist William B. Stokes.
 They resided in Portland, Multnomah County, OR.
 Theresa was a member of the Peace Lutheran Church.
 In 1930, they lived in Portland, where Fred earned a living as a laborer in a cooperage, and provided a home for his son Gordon.
 Circa 1940, the Behmes dwelled at 7817 North Brandon Street in Portland.

-On March 11, 1940, Fred passed away in Portland.
+On March 11, 1940, Fred passed away in Portland at the age of 65.
 Funeral arrangements were handled by Peninsula Funeral Home.
+The Bellingham Herald carried an obituary, saying he had "lived in the Custer district a number of years ago."
 He is entombed in the Historic Columbian Cemetery in Portland.
 [Find-a-Grave]

 Theresa outlived her husband by more than a quarter of a century, and remained in her home for most of that time.
 She died in early January 1967, with funeral arrangements provided by Mikeworth's Peninsula Funeral Home.